wheelsbot7/Spectre/src/content/posts/wonderful-world.md

 Files" folder but it's worth it if I can find the files I'll actually edit.

-The main strength of Linux has always been its customization, but that inevitably scares off people don't care.
+The main strength of Linux has always been its customization, but that inevitably scares off people who don't care.
 It's like that old community in-joke:
 "The best part of Linux is that you can customize anything, the worst part of Linux is that you _have to_ customize _everything_".
 Thankfully, the existence of a dotfiles folder partially negates this potential hurdle by making it